Optimization of Integer-Forcing Precoding for Multi-User MIMO Downlink: Simulation Results

-we show the performance for $N=16$ transmit antennas.
-For each value of $\SNR$, we choose, through exhaustive search, the value of $K\leq N$ that achieves the highest sum rate.
-As expected, the IF precoding outperforms linear techniques for all values of $\SNR$.
-Moreover, as seen in the close up, the proposed method outperforms the traditional RDIF approach ($\bD=\bI$) by more than $1$~dB for a sum rate of $96$~bits/channel use.
-Also note that, increasing the number of permutations can slightly increase the performance of the proposed method.
+shows the performance for $N=16$ transmit antennas.
+For each method and for each value of $\SNR$, we choose, through exhaustive search, the value of $K\leq N$ that achieves the highest sum rate.
+As expected, the proposed method outperforms linear techniques as well as the previous RDIF approach ($\bD=\bI$) for all values of $\SNR$.
+In particular, for a sum rate of $105$~bits/channel use, it outperforms the latter by about $2.1$~dB and the former by about $3.2$~dB.